-The worldwide media have focused their attention on the gator, as it is a contender for the world record American alligator.
-The current record is a 14.8-foot, 880-pound alligator taken near Lufkin, Texas in 2008.
+The worldwide media focused their attention on the gator, as it was a contender for the world record American alligator.
+The current record is a 14.8-foot, 880-pound alligator taken near Lufkin, Texas, in 2008.

 Owens, who is also a certified scorer for Safari Club International, measured the gator for the official world record application.

 "I've done a few SCI Gold Medal deer and such, but this is the first as far as a potential world record goes," Owens said.

 Sign up for daily stories delivered straight to your inbox.